Episodes

 Tuesday Nov 29, 2022

-This week, with the help of Jeremy Villalobos, COO of Orchest (formerly known as GoldConnect), TeleGeography Explains the Internet tackles automation from a carrier perspective.
+This week, with the help of Jeremy Villalobos, COO of Orchest (formerly known as GoldConnect) we tackle automation from a carrier perspective.

 What is it?
 How is it being used in telecom?
 And why is it crucial that carriers move toward automation?